-Cutting boards and panels to required size can generate construction dust which can cause chronic bronchitis and emphysema.
-Wood dust is another type of construction dust that can cause irritations or allergic reactions to the skin, respiratory tract and eyes.
-Exposure to some wood dust has also been linked to respiratory ailments such as occupational asthma and shown to be associated with nasal cancer.
+Cutting boards and panels generates wood dust which can cause irritations or allergic reaction following contact with the skin, respiratory tract or eyes.
+Exposure to some wood dusts has also been linked to respiratory ailments such as occupational asthma and shown to be associated with nasal cancer.

 Wood dust that comes into contact with the eyes can cause watering, soreness and inflammation of the eyes (conjunctivitis).

 Performing one or more of the wood operations below can determine if you are exposed to wood dust at your worksite:

 Over an 8-hours total weight average (TWA), the American Conference of Governmental Industrial Hygienists (ACGIH) published a threshold limit value (TLV) of 1 mg/m3 for wood dust, excluding western red cedar.
 The TLV for western red cedar is 0.5 mg/m3.
 Oak and beech wood dust have been confirmed as human carcinogens and birch, mahogany, teak, and walnut are classified as suspected human carcinogens (ACGIH, 2011).
 Risk of health effects increase when wood dust exceeds the permissible exposure level.

 To assess the risk of wood dust exposures, here are other things to consider:

 - Are you dry sweeping?

 - Are you disturbing dust on machines during maintenance work?